abhinayjangde/vmget/readme.md

 # VMGET
-- vmget is a command line tool for downloading youtube videos and mp3 files
+- vmget is a command line tool for downloading videos and audio from youtube by providing links in different qualities.

 ## You can build you own executable file
 ```bash